lwsjs/rewrite/README.md

 # rewrite

 Adds URL rewriting to local-web-server.
 If rewriting to a remote host the request will be proxied.
+See [path-to-regexp](https://github.com/pillarjs/path-to-regexp#parameters) for the `from` route syntax.

 ## Options